Nutritional Management for People Living with Chronic Bowel Disease

 Sorry, this course has expired and is no longer available.

 Did you know that up to 80% of your nutrients are absorbed in the small intestine?
 So, what happens if you have your small intestine removed due to disease or cancer?
 Bowel disease and disorders can significantly impact on an individual's nutritional status, and this poses a challenge for the interdisciplinary team.
 See if you can identify some practical work-arounds to help those with bowel disease achieve complete nutrition.

-Jamee Barugh is a clinical dietitian at St Vincent’s Hospital, Melbourne.
+Jamee Barugh is a clinical dietitian at Alfred Health, Melbourne.
 Jamee graduated in 2007 with a Postgraduate Diploma in Dietetics from the University of Otago, New Zealand.
-She has worked in New Zealand, Brisbane, and in Melbourne at the Royal Melbourne Hospital, Western Health prior to coming to St Vincent’s where she has been for the past five-and-a-half years.
+She has worked in New Zealand, Brisbane, and in Melbourne at the Royal Melbourne Hospital, Western Health and St Vincent’s Hospital where she worked for the past five-and-a-half years before recently accepting a position at Alfred Health.
 She specialises in upper gastrointestinal surgery and gastroenterology but has worked in other areas such as intensive care, oncology, renal, and head and neck surgery.
 She has also been involved in presenting the gastrointestinal and surgical lectures for students at La Trobe University since 2012.
+See Educator Profile